-Cash flow statements are summaries of inflows and outflows of cash and cash equivalents that reflect the operational, investment, and financing activities of an Enterprise during a specified period.
+Cash flow statements are summaries of inflows and outflows of cash and cash equivalents that reflect the operational, investment, and financing activities of an Non-Life Insuranc enterprise during a specified period.
 Cash flow statements shall be prepared in accordance with the Statement of Financial Accounting Standards No. 17.